Rahix/tbot/doc/configuration.rst

             "off_command": "remote_power at91sam9g45 off",
         },

-        "shell": {
+        "serial": {
-            # Identifier for this shell
+            # Identifier for this connection
             "name": "connect_at91sam9g45",
-            # Command to open a rlogin like shell to the board
+            # Command to open a rlogin like connection to the board
             "command": "connect at91sam9g45",
-            # U-Boot prompt to be expected (varies with defconfig)
-            "prompt": "U-Boot> ",
         },
     }